Letter of Intent

 A typical LOI states that the parties will not be bound by the terms of the LOI unless the parties enter into a formal, definitive agreement (e.g., a stock purchase agreement, asset purchase agreement, or merger agreement).
-However letters of intent often include specific provisions that are binding, such as non-disclosure agreements, or an exclusivity provision promising not to consider offers from any other suitor for a certain period of time.
+However the letter of intent often includes specific provisions that are binding, such as non-disclosure agreements, or an exclusivity provision promising not to consider offers from any other suitor for a certain period of time.
 Note, however, that a letter of intent may be interpreted as binding if it resembles a formal contract.

 Outline of a Letter of Intent

-An LOI is written in the form of a letter agreement between the parties contemplating a transaction.
+A letter of intent is written in the form of a letter agreement between the parties contemplating a transaction.
 Typical terms include:

 - Identification of the acquirer and target companies

 - Describe the nature and structure of the proposed transaction

 - Identify the assets or business to be acquired

 - Set out the financial terms and the form and amount of consideration to be paid